Spoon Fishing For Steelhead In Rivers: Methods Of Top Guides

 How Deep To Fish Spoons For Steelhead

-To achieve the right depth with your spoon, aim for approximately 2 to 3 feet above the steelhead’s head.
+To achieve the right depth with your spoon, aim for approximately 3 feet above the steelhead’s head.
 In very clear water, you may need to adjust and target depths of 5 to 6 feet above their heads.

 Fishing Spoons High and Low In The Water Column

-When fishing with spoons, there are two approaches to positioning the lure in the water.
+When steelhead fishing with spoons, there are two approaches to positioning the lure in the water.
 Most of the time the steelhead will be on the bottom, however, at times, they may be suspended.

 Fishing Spoons High For Steelhead